 Have you been urinating more frequently lately?
 Are you urinating on yourself when laughing too hard?
 It may be time to talk about urinary tract health.
 Did you know an adult will urinate about a quart and a half of urine every day?
 Your bladder health is vital to your overall health and can affect your daily life if there are issues.
-There are many valuable tips to maintain urinary tract health, and here are some of Kushae’s top 10 tips.
+There are many ways to maintain urinary tract health and prevent UTIs.
+Here are Kushae’s top 10 urinary tract health tips.

 1. Stay Hydrated